apigee/istio-mixer-adapter/README.md

 ## Version note

-The information below assumes release alpha-2 or better and requires Istio 0.8 or higher.
-(To install alpha-1 on Istio 0.7.1, you may follow the README [here](https://github.com/apigee/istio-mixer-adapter/blob/3a62ff2a42f0b10d56b14f36b2c5867137748396/README.md), but it is not supported).
+The current release is based on Istio 0.8.
+The included sample files and instructions below will automatically install the correct Istio version for you onto Kubernetes.
+It is recommended that you install onto Kubernetes 1.9 or newer.
+See the [Istio](https://istio.io) web page for more information.

 ## Prerequisite: Apigee